-The fair value of services received in return for performance rights granted under the LTIP is measured by reference to the fair value of the performance rights granted.
-The fair value of the performance rights granted during the year was measured as follows:
+The fair value of services received in return for performance rights granted under the LTIP is measured by reference to the fair value of the performance rights granted during the year was measured as follows:

 - + Operating earnings per security tranches: these rights were valued as a granted call option, using the standard Black-Scholes model with a continuous dividend yield - + Relative total shareholder return tranches: these rights were valued using a Monte Carlo model which simulated total returns for each of the ASX 100 stocks and discounted the future value of any potential future vesting performance rights to arrive at a present value.
 The model uses statistical analysis to forecast total returns, based on expected parameters of variance and co-variance.